rmadhok/enviro-dev-grad/README.md

 Assignments will be posted in the [assignments folder](assignments/).

 ## Credits
 I am grateful to Louis Preonas, Kelsey Jack, and Jennifer Alix-Garcia for providing reference material.
-This website is adapted from Josh Merfeld.